KmichaelT/tewahedo/VERCEL_DEPLOYMENT_GUIDE.md

 1. Check the Vercel deployment logs for any errors
 2. Verify that the `vercel.json` file is correctly configured
 3. Ensure your API routes are properly defined in the server code

+### Module Not Found Errors

+If you encounter module not found errors:

+1. Check that the `includeFiles` configuration in `vercel.json` includes all necessary directories
+2. Verify that import paths in your code are using the dynamic import pattern for server files
+3. Check the Vercel build logs to see which files are being included in the deployment

 ## Custom Domain Setup